-It's also unclear whether "USDA-certified organic" necessarily means something is glyphosate-free.
+So "USDA-certified organic" doesn't necessarily mean something is glyphosate-free.

-The USDA even allows hydroponically-grown crops (crops grown without soil) to be called "organic" -- and even allows "organic" hydroponic operations on land contaminated with glyphosate.
+Because the USDA actually allows "organic" hydroponic operations on land contaminated with glyphosate.

-Yes.
-It means these companies have successfully completed a rigorous (and costly) audit process.
+The organic label still means these companies have successfully completed a rigorous (and costly) audit process.
 It means synthetic herbicides haven't been sprayed on their land in years.
+That's not nothing.